 - How big of a storage unit do I need?

 - What are the key features to look for at a storage facility?

 For example, if you think you need a 10×10, opt for the 10×15 instead.
 This will ensure you have enough room to safely store your items and still provide easy access to everything.
-Larger temperature controlled units, such as 10×30 and above, can be uncommon and can also be very costly.
-Consider renting a larger drive up unit for items that are not temperature sensitive and a smaller temperature controlled units for the items that are temperature sensitive.
-This will keep the times safe that are too sensitive for temperature swings and high heat or cold, but also give you the large space to store items that will not be affected by those conditions.
+Larger temperature-controlled units, such as 10×30 and above, can be uncommon and can also be very costly.
+Consider renting a larger drive-up unit for items that are not temperature sensitive.
+Rent a smaller temperature-controlled unit for items that are temperature sensitive.
+This will keep the times safe that are too sensitive for temperature swings and high heat or cold.
+Also, it will give you a large space to store items that will not be affected by those conditions.
 You get the best of both worlds!

 The features offered at a storage facility are also key to picking the right storage option.
-The safest way to store is to look for a property with camera surveillance, fencing, an electronic gate and lighting.
-You want the property that is fully fenced and has cameras at several locations throughout the grounds.
+The safest way to store is to look for a property with camera surveillance, fencing, an electronic gate, and lighting.
+You want a property that is fully fenced and has cameras at several locations throughout the grounds.
 An electronic gate is also ideal, as that keeps unwanted visitors out at all times.

-Added features such as free moving trucks, online rentals, convenient payment methods and third-party insurance availability are also things to look for when choosing a storage facility.
+Added features such as free moving trucks, online rentals, convenient payment methods, and third-party insurance availability are also things to look for when choosing a storage facility.
 These extra perks can really come in handy during your stay.